The Right to Health of People of African Descent:

 This two-day DisQo Stakeholder Network conference, organised by EPHA and OHCHR in cooperation with Artikel 1 Midden Nederland and De Hofnar Present B.V., brings together leading experts and stakeholders to address the pervasive issues of racism, discrimination, and their profound impacts on health, with a specific focus on People of African Descent.
 Through insightful case studies, panel discussions, and interactive sessions, participants will explore the intersection of these critical areas, share best practices, and develop actionable strategies to promote health equity.
 Join us in advancing the dialogue and fostering collaborative efforts to combat racism and improve health outcomes for all.

-The identified solutions and recommendations from this event will be collected and summarised in a consultation report that will be presented to the European Commission’s Coordinator on combating racism, to feed into the EU Anti-racism Action Plan 2026-2030.
+The identified solutions and recommendations from this event will be collected and summarised in a consultation report that will be presented to the European Commission’s Coordinator on combating racism, to feed into the next cycle of the EU Anti-racism Action Plan.
 There will also be an opportunity for written input.

 In case of further questions or comments regarding the event, feel free to reach out to EPHA at tomas.dejong@epha.org or lisa.becker@epha.org, or to OHCHR at mila.paspalanova@un.org